Field Trip Programs

 Renewable Energy – Introduction, Exploration and Innovation

-Grades K – 12 | Time: 2 hours
+Grades 2 – 12 | Time: 2 hours

 (Highlighted above) Younger students will dive into the world of renewable energy by focusing on energy within ecosystems and will be introduced to simple renewable sources such as solar and wind.
 Older grades (4 and up) will explore the new State-of-the-Art Microgrid, become hands on with a variety of renewable sources such as solar, wind, and fuel cells through experiments, and have the opportunity to talk with engineers if requested ahead of time.
+Primarily indoor program, accessible to all ability levels.
+Available year-round.

 New Partnerships